Skip to content

 The bottom line

 Compounded GLP-1 can be a legitimate, sensible choice — millions of patients use it, and it is why access exists at prices many can sustain.
-The risk is not "compounded" as a category; it is choosing an anonymous, uncertified seller on price alone.
+The risk is not "compounded" as a category; it is choosing an anonymous, uncertified seller on price alone — which is why the Desk's ranking of compounded semaglutide providers prints a provenance column instead of assuming every unlabeled row is what it looks like.
+The catalog around the GLP-1 line is a signal in itself: Rehydra+, which sells oral BPC-157 beside its GLP-1 products, is offering an absorption route that has not been demonstrated for that peptide, and a seller's willingness to list one tells you how it evaluates the rest of its own shelf.
 Vet the pharmacy, favor certified operators, and if you would rather have the FDA-reviewed product, read compounded vs brand-name GLP-1 and filter the comparison desk to brand-capable providers.
-To see how the top-scored provider stacks up against the field, use the alternatives view.
+To see how the top-scored provider stacks up against the field, use the alternatives view — and for the regulatory and trial sources behind all of this, our research library.

 Frequently asked questions